Are You or a loved one suffering from nerve damage or pain following a car accident?

 - Unable to sense body positioning

 It is imperative that car accident victims seek medical attention immediately following the crash, even if they do not believe they have been seriously injured.
-Damage to sensory, autonomic and motor nerves can occur in any combination, so following up with a physician after experiencing any of these symptoms can better diagnose the location and extend of the nerve damage injuries so that you may receive the most effective treatment.
+Damage to sensory, autonomic and motor nerves can occur in any combination, so following up with a physician after experiencing any of these symptoms can better diagnose the location and extent of the nerve damage injuries so that you may receive the most effective treatment.